 - DDP (bill sender)

 - FCA (Free Carrier) - Free Carrier means that the seller fulfills its obligation to deliver when it has handed over the goods, cleared for export, into the charge of a carrier that has been named by the buyer at the named place or point.
 The seller is usually not responsible for paying shipping costs.
-The buyer must clearly specify the precise point of delivery in the contract of sales or carriage.
+The buyer must clearly specify the precise point of delivery in the contract of sale or carriage.

 Required is the responsible person providing customs details and is generally the person filling out the declaration.
 For USPS, this defaults to the Sender Address' name and cannot be changed.